-The DSL must have first-class support for expressing the mathematical expressions that make up our target application domain.
+- The DSL must have first-class support for expressing the mathematical expressions that make up our target application domain.
 For numerical simulations of differential equations, the language should support linear and tensor algebra.
 Support for stencil operations is also required, i.e. it must provide a full linear algebra abstraction.
-These can be divided into the following categories:
+These can be divided into the following categories: - Element-wise arithmetic (add, sub, mul, div, mod) - Index reassociations (diag, transp, proj)

-• The DSL will be implemented on top of the MLIR framework, as a plug-in dialect.
-Domain-specific optimizations will be provided as part of a tensor program dialect created within this project, placed in the DSL lowering chain.
+- Regular constructors (stack, expa, pad, rep. - Fundamental operators (prod, red) - Complex operators (contr, conv) - The DSL will be implemented on top of the MLIR framework, as a place in dialect.
+Domain-specific optimizations will be provided as part of a tensor program dialect preased within this project, placed in the DSL lowering chain.
 Hardware-specific transforms and concepts, such as offloading and runtime management, will also be provided as MLIR dialects, independent of the DSL.
 This separation shall enable the reuse of existing MLIR abstrations to support additional workloads and optimizations.
 Lowerings to LLVM-IR will be provided, which allows targeting CPUs and FPGAs via the Bambu synthesis tool.

-In essence, the chosen mapping of domain-to-language elements should provide a considerable benefit to the user over an implementation in a non-specialized language.
+In essence, the chosen mapping of domain-to-largunge elements should provide a considerable benefit to the user over an implementation in a non-specialized language.
 This can be achieved through adopting more concise notations, reducing the amount of boilerplate code and ambiguity.
 To improve performance and other execution metrics, the compiler must be made aware of application specific and expert knowledge through the language.

-5.2.3 Requirements for ML Inference
+5.2.3 Requirements for AL Interence

-One key aspect for EVEREST is the interoperability with existing standards.
+One key aspect for EVEBEST is the interoperability with existing standards.
 Therefore we use existing DSLs where applicable.
-High-level operator abstractions are an established practice in the ML domain, where the Open Neural Network eXchange (ONNX) community standard is widely used.
+High level operator abstractions are an established practice in the ML domain, where the Open Neural Network eXchange (ONNX) community standard is widely used.
 Depending on the details of the use case, it may be required to extend ONNX with support for quantized data types.